US, Canada intercept Chinese and Russian aircraft off Alaska – DW – 07/25/2024

 NORAD said the flights remained in international airspace and did not enter American or Canadian sovereign airspace, adding that the activity was "not seen as a threat."

-The Alaskan zone is a perimeter in which air traffic is monitored even though it remains international airspace, so that there is more time for reaction in case of hostile activities.
+The Alaskan zone is a perimeter in which air traffic is monitored even though it remains international airspace, so there is more reaction time in case of hostile activities.

 It is common for Russian aircraft to be intercepted in the area.
 They are usually contacted visually or electronically by US or Canadian planes.